 The main point about Type 1 vs. Type 2 decisions is that you shouldn’t treat all decisions the same way.
 A Type 1 decision is a big, strategic decision that it’s hard to turn back from.
 It’s like a one-way door without a window.
 It’s hard to predict what happens on the other side of the door and you can’t go back once you’ve crossed the threshold.
 A Type 2 decision, on the other hand, is an everyday operating decision.
 It’s like a regular two-way door with a window.
 You can look through the window and see what’s happening on the other side.
 And if it turns out that it was a bad decision, the consequences aren’t disastrous.
 You can go back pretty easily and correct it.

-Next, go to your current Leadership Team Action Plan and create a label or a flag that indicates if each action item will be treated as a Type 1 (meaning it needs to come back to the Leadership Team as a formal proposal) or a Type 2 (meaning that it doesn’t need to come back as a proposal but the owner still needs to seek perspective).
-The CEO is always the arbiter of what’s a Type 1 or Type 2.
+It is also an imperative that every action assigned in your Leadership Team Action Plan is identified upfront as either a Type 1 (meaning it needs to come back to the Leadership Team as a formal proposal) or a Type 2 (meaning that it doesn’t need to come back as a proposal but the owner still needs to seek perspective).
+Again, the CEO is always the arbiter of what’s a Type 1 or Type 2.
+And when in doubt, ask.

 Won’t This Slow Us Down?